 What is your favorite science topic to cover?

 While I love documenting all kinds of science, I am particularly fascinated by the inner workings of our planet, including geophysics, volcanology, and chemosynthesis in the deep ocean.

 What is your favorite outdoor activity?

 Mountaineering and scuba diving.
-In both my personal and professional life, I regularly alternate between work and play in the ocean and mountains.
+In both my personal and professional life, I regularly alternate between the ocean and mountains.